There are many more things to do in Johannesburg than you’d imagine.

 - Constitutional Hill & Apartheid Museum Half Day Tour

-One of the nicest things to do in Johannesburg it to get to know the nearby Soweto (short for South Western Township), the massive township that was created by the white government between the end of the 19th century and the beginning of the 20th with the aim of keeping the white and black population of South Africa separate.
+One of the nicest things to do in Johannesburg it to get to know the nearby Soweto (short for South Western Township, which actually was a separate municipality until 2002), the massive township that was created by the white government between the end of the 19th century and the beginning of the 20th with the aim of keeping the white and black population of South Africa separate.

 - Johannesburg and Soweto Apartheid Full Day Tour